skade/rfcs/text/0000-finding-a-balance.md

 Users interested in a more structured approach might reach for `json` here, only to figure out that the format is consistent, but far too verbose.

-`short` might be perceived as too short, though, as there's almost no additional context other then the error message.
+Reading them out aloud is also a pain, and leads to inconsistencies. `short` would be useful for that case, though, as there's almost no additional context other then the error message.

 We propose an additional error style that represents an inbetween of the existing approaches.
 It strikes a balance between structure, human-readability and CLI brevity.
+Additionally, it allows downstream consumption through other tools.
 Also, it follows Rusts tradition of using ideas from the past to implement the tooling of the future.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation